Bill Gates, drugs and the internet: Top 10 Larry Ellison quotes

 The HP board just made the worst personnel decision since the idiots on the Apple board fired Steve Jobs many years ago...
 That decision nearly destroyed Apple and would have if Steve hadn't come back and saved them.

-On HP's decision to replace Hurd with Leo Apotheker:
+On HP's decision in 2010 to replace Hurd with Leo Apotheker:

 I'm speechless...
 HP had several good internal candidates...but instead they pick a guy who was recently fired because he did such a bad job of running SAP.

 On the Network Computer (NC), which was intended to dislodge the PC, Windows and Microsoft's market dominance (it failed):

 The NC is clearly part of our strategy to dethrone Microsoft.

 When SAP, and, specifically Hasso Plattner, said they're going to build this in-memory database and compete with Oracle, I said.
 God, get me the name of that pharmacist, they must be on drugs.

 The great thing about open source is nobody owns it - a company like Oracle is free to take it for nothing, include it in our products and charge for support, and that's what we'll do.
 So it is not disruptive at all - you have to find places to add value.
 Once open source gets good enough, competing with it would be insane.
 Keep in mind it's not that good in most places yet.
 We're a big supporter of Linux.
 At some point we may embed Linux in all of our products and provide support.